A study of retardation models for phenomenological interactions in hadronic physics: The standard LW construction

-The result of the previous equation can be now used to determine the 4-vector LW potential observed at $\vec r_o^\mu $, that is $A^\mu(t,\vec r_o)$.
-The general expression for this quantity has the following form:
+The result of Eq. (\ref{rprime}) can be now used to determine the 4-vector LW potential observed at $\vec r_o^\mu $, that is $A^\mu(t,\vec r_o)$.
+The general expression for this quantity, given for the electromagnetic field in Refs. \cite{laliclas,jack}, has the following form: